 “It is an incredibly, incredibly powerful aircraft and I am not talking about thrust, the capabilities it brings to the battle space – it is incredibly powerful,” he said.

-To have a look at what flying the F-35 will be like for the Royal Navy or Royal Air Force look at the video below of a F35 flight simulator.
+To have a look at what flying the F-35 will be like for the Royal Navy or Royal Air Force, watch the video below of an F35 flight simulator.